How to Use This Calculator

 Enter your Current Bike Weight

-Input the total weight of your bike in pounds, as it is currently set up for riding.
+Input the total weight of your current bike in pounds, ready to ride.

 Enter your New Bike Weight

-Provide the target or hypothetical weight of your bike in pounds after potential upgrades or changes.
+Provide the target or hypothetical bike weight in pounds after planned upgrades or changes.

 Input your Rider Weight

-Enter your body weight in pounds, including any gear you typically wear while riding, such as helmet, shoes, and water bottles.
+Enter your body weight in pounds including full gear (helmet, shoes, apparel, and water bottles).

 Specify your Reference Climb Time

-The calculator displays six result cards: New Climb Time, Time Saved, Percent Faster, Weight Reduction, Estimated Speed Gain, and System Weight Ratio.
+The calculator displays six result cards (New Climb Time, Time Saved, Percent Faster, Weight Reduction, Estimated Speed Gain, and System Weight Ratio) along with a total system mass breakdown bar and insights panel.

 Example Calculation

-A cyclist estimates the time savings on a 10-minute climb after switching from a 20 lb bike to a 16 lb bike, with a 160 lb rider.
+A 160 lb rider estimates time savings on a 10-minute climb when upgrading from a 20 lb bike to a 16 lb bike.

 Current Bike Weight